moncheri-jao/dots/README.md

 # .DOTFILES
 ---
-Rice repository, feel free to clone or fork
+Rice repository, feel free to clone or fork.
+I added also my scripts folder, so yeah, there's that too